cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"cilium-ipsec-keys"``
    * - :spelling:ignore:`encryption.strictMode`
-     - Configure the WireGuard Pod2Pod strict mode.
+     - Configure the WireGuard strict mode.
      - object
-     - ``{"allowRemoteNodeIdentities":false,"cidr":"","enabled":false}``
+     - ``{"allowRemoteNodeIdentities":true,"enabled":false,"nodeCIDRList":[],"podCIDRList":[]}``
    * - :spelling:ignore:`encryption.strictMode.allowRemoteNodeIdentities`
      - Allow dynamic lookup of remote node identities.
 This is required when tunneling is used or direct routing is used and the node CIDR and pod CIDR overlap.
+This is also required when control-plane nodes are exempted from node-to-node encryption.
      - bool
-     - ``false``
-   * - :spelling:ignore:`encryption.strictMode.cidr`
-     - CIDR for the WireGuard Pod2Pod strict mode.
-     - string
-     - ``""``
+     - ``true``
    * - :spelling:ignore:`encryption.strictMode.enabled`
-     - Enable WireGuard Pod2Pod strict mode.
+     - Enable WireGuard strict mode.
      - bool
      - ``false``
+   * - :spelling:ignore:`encryption.strictMode.nodeCIDRList`
+     - nodeCIDRList for the WireGuard strict mode.
+     - list
+     - ``[]``
+   * - :spelling:ignore:`encryption.strictMode.podCIDRList`
+     - podCIDRList for the WireGuard strict mode.
+     - list
+     - ``[]``
    * - :spelling:ignore:`encryption.type`
      - Encryption method.
 Can be either ipsec or wireguard.
      - string